 Take a moment prior to camp to check your child's head for lice- it's more common than you think!
 You can find instructions here.
 To keep our camp lice-free, we will screen campers for head lice at camp as well.
 If your child is found to have lice, the camp nurse will assist in making a treatment plan.
-Generally, we will try to treat campers at camp, but we reserve the right to send campers home if we cannot adequately treat them.
+Generally, campers can be treated at camp, but we reserve the right to send campers home if we cannot adequately treat them.